Soil is Alive! Let's Stop Treating Our Soil Like Dirt

 Soil Versus Dirt

-Dirt is made up of organic materials, but it’s essential “dead” or devoid of nutrients.
+Dirt is made up of organic materials, but it’s essentially “dead” or devoid of nutrients.
 Think sand, clay, silt, rocks, pebbles, and more.
 There’s no structure to dirt.
 When you’re gardening, it’s the extra stuff you sweep off the path.

 Soil is teeming with life.
 It’s full of ecosystems of living organisms (plants, bacteria, animals).
 It has structure, containing air, water, and food; Soil cleans the environment of carbon and pollutants.
 For gardeners, building healthy soil is the bedrock of healthy plants.